 Urine Test for Diagnosis of Cancer

-Cancers of the gut stomach and pancreas could be detected much sooner with a simple urine test.
+Synopsis: Cancers of the gut stomach and pancreas could be detected much sooner with a simple urine test.
+Simple test could hold key to early diagnosis of cancers - Cancers of the gut, stomach and pancreas could be detected much sooner with a simple urine test, research suggests.

 Main DigestSimple test could hold key to early diagnosis of cancers - Cancers of the gut, stomach and pancreas could be detected much sooner with a simple urine test, research suggests.